aFarkas/lazysizes/README.md

 ```

-The ``lazybeforeunveil`` can also be used for lazy initialization and due to the fact that lazySizes also detects new elements in the DOM automatically also for auto- and self-initialization of UI widgets:
+The ``lazybeforeunveil`` can also be used for lazy initialization and due to the fact that lazysizes also detects new elements in the DOM automatically also for auto- and self-initialization of UI widgets:

 ```html
 <script>